What’s Fair In Your Home?

 Written by Psychologist, Daniel Chable

-I’ve often had discussions with new parents about what is fair when it comes to distribution of work with a baby in the house.
+I’ve often had discussions with new parents about what is fair and not fair when it comes to distribution of work with a new baby in the house?

 How much work should each parent be responsible for?